-3.9 PRACTICE
+3.10 PRACTICE

-- 3.09.01 All riders on course during an event must be registered participants. - 3.09.02 All riders on course during an event must have an event number plate specific to the event always attached. - 3.09.03 No practicing is permitted on course while a race is being conducted. - 3.09.04 Practice on the race course is only permitted (where possible) as follows: - Cross-Country Olympic (XCO) at least 24 hours prior to the event. - Cross-Country Marathon (XCM) at least 12 hours prior to the event.
-For XCM events it is appropriate to offer no practice on the race course. - Short Course Cross-Country (XCC) and Cross-Country Eliminator (XCE) at least one hour prior to the event. - Cross-Country Enduro (XCEN) and Super D (SD) at least 4 hours before the event. - Cross-Country point-to-point (XCP) and Cross -Country stage race (XCS) a practice session on these courses should be provided.
+- a) All riders on course during an event must be registered participants. - b) All riders on course during an event must have an event number plate specific to the event always attached. - c) No practicing is permitted on course while a race is being conducted. - d) Practice on the race-course is only permitted (where possible) as follows: - Cross-Country Olympic (XCO): at least 24 hours prior to the event. - Cross-Country Marathon (XCM): at least 12 hours prior to the event.
+For XCM events it is appropriate to offer no practice on the race-course. - Short Course Cross-Country (XCC) and Cross-Country Eliminator (XCE): at least one hour prior to the event. - Cross-Country Enduro (XCEN) and Super D (SD): at least 4 hours before the event.

+Cross-Country point-to-point (XCP) and Cross -Country stage race (XCS): a practice session on these courses should be provided.
 For XCP and XCS it is appropriate to offer no practice on the race course.

-3.10 RACE SEEDING / STAR GRID
+3.11 RACE SEEDING / START GRID

-3.10.01 Unless otherwise referenced in season guidelines, the following shall apply:
+Unless otherwise referenced in season guidelines, the following shall apply:

-Cross-Country Olympic (XCO)
+3.11.01 Cross-Country Olympic (XCO)

-The seeding order will be calculated as follows:
+The seeding order will be undertaken in the following order:

 - 1. The defending format class National Champion in the category the rider is eligible to compete; - 2.
 Recognised UCI World Champion in the format; - 3.
 Any rider ranked in the top 200 UCI World Rankings in ranking order; - 4.
-Riders ranked in the top 30 of the current National Cup Ranking; - 5.
+Riders ranked in the top 30 of the current National Ranking in ranking order - 5.
 All other riders by entry sequence.

-Cross-Country Marathon (XCM)
+3.11.02 Cross-Country Marathon (XCM)

-Where a seeded start is deemed appropriate, the first 40 grid spaces will be reserved for ranked riders.
-Riders will be called as follows:
+Where a seeded start is undertaken, the first 40 grid spaces will be reserved for ranked riders in the following order:

 - 1. The defending format class National Champion in the category the rider is eligible to compete; - 2.
 Recognised UCI World Champion in the format; - 3.
-Any rider ranked in the top 200 UCI World Rankings in the format in ranking order; - 4.
-Riders ranked in the top 30 in the category a rider is eligible to compete of the current National Cup Ranking; - 5.
+Any rider ranked in the top 200 UCI World Rankings in the format in ranking order: - 4.
+Riders ranked in the top 30 in the category a rider is eligible to compete of the current National Ranking in ranking order; - 5.
 All other riders by entry sequence.

-Cross-Country Short Course (XCC)
+3.11.03 Cross-Country Short Course (XCC)